ArmineKhanan/MechaCar_Statistical_Analysis/README.md

 #### Significance

 Three stars (or asterisks) represent a highly significant p-value.
-Consequently, a small p-value for the intercept, vehicle length and ground_clearance indicates that we can reject the null hypothesis.
+Consequently, a small p-value for the intercept, vehicle length and ground_clearance indicates that we can <b>reject the null hypothesis</b>, and confirm that model variables and particularly Vehicle Length and the Ground Clearance are able to predict the MPG of the car.

 #### Adjusted R-squared